Third Fillon government

 The Third Fillon government was the 34th government in the Fifth Republic of France.
 It was formed on 14 November 2010.
 It is composed of members from the UMP and the NC.
 On 10 May 2012, following the election defeat of President Nicolas Sarkozy in the 2012 presidential election, François Fillon presented the resignation of the Government.
-However, the government continued to manage daily affairs until the appointment of a new prime minister by the new President of the Republic.
+However, the government continued to manage daily affairs until the formation of the First Ayrault government on 16 May 2012.